skliaruk/sketchybar/README.md

 ## ⚙️ Required Customization

-> **⚠️ Important:** This configuration contains hardcoded values that must be updated for your system.
+> **⚠️ Early Stage Notice:**
+> This configuration is still under active development.
+> Some widgets and integrations are unfinished, experimental, or tailored to my setup.
+> Expect changes, and feel free to tweak for your own workflow.
+> The git integrations is still under development and far from finished (and working for that matter)

 <details open>
 <summary><b>🖥️ Multi-Monitor Setup (CRITICAL)</b></summary>